bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 Then write the following queries (also with `sqlite3`) to test:

-- Count how many rows you have - it should be 249!
+- Count how many rows you have - it should be 249! # 249
-- How many users who reviewed at least 100 `Nature` in the category also reviewed at least 100 in the `Shopping` category?
+- How many users who reviewed at least 100 `Nature` in the category also reviewed at least 100 in the `Shopping` category? # 78 users
 - (*Stretch*) What are the average number of reviews for each category?

 Your code (to reproduce all above steps) should be saved in